braindamageinc/SublimeHttpRequester/README.md

 ##Summary
 Makes HTTP requests using the selected text as URL + headers.
 Usefull for testing REST APIs from Sublime Text 2 editor.

-##Update: Added support for requests through proxy
+##Update: Added client SSL certificates

 ##Usage
 Select the text that represents an URL.
 Examples of requests: